tanner-d/vim-bbye/README.md

 Vim by default closes all windows that have the buffer (file) open when you do `:bdelete`.
 If you've just got your splits and columns perfectly tuned, having them messed up equals a punch in the face and that's no way to tango.

-Bbye gives you `:Bdelete` and `:Bwipeout` commands that behave like well designed citizens:
+Bbye gives you `:BbyeDelete` and `:BbyeWipeout` commands that behave like well designed citizens:

 - Close and remove the buffer.
 - Show another file in that window.